LemurDaniel-Solutions/BICEP__Naming-Module/README.md

 ## **Bicep Naming-Module POC** - An approach to handle consistent naming in Bicep-Modules

-#### I haven't foud anything else good for naming in Bicep yet and Microsoft just always seems to use vars and implement naming in every module.
-So sharing this one here for a centralised solution.
-Hope it helps anyone else 🚀😊
+#### I haven't found anything else good for naming in Bicep yet, and Microsoft just always seems to use vars and implement naming in every module.
+So, sharing this one here for a centralized solution.
+Hope it helps anyone else! 🚀😊

 <br>